 Loving God.
 Loving People.
 Making Disciples In Adelaide’s North.

 Jesus is at the centre of everything we do and we love talking about him.
-Our hope is that we reflect the person who brings us together and point to the grace (undeserved goodness and gift) of God to us in Jesus.

 Where we came from

 In 2010, Trinity Church Modbury was a new church planted by Trinity Church Adelaide.
 During its launch, Trinity Church Modbury hoped and prayed that God might use this new plant to further God’s mission beyond itself.
 Six years later, Trinity Church Golden Grove has started with a group of people sent out from Trinity Church Modbury to start a church community in Golden Grove.
 Trinity Church Golden Grove started in March 2016 and has been faithfully loving God, loving others and loving our community as we continue to gather each week to open the Bible, teaching faithfully and celebrating the gospel of Jesus.

 In response to God’s grace, the Trinity Network exists to plant a growing and healthy network of disciple-making churches and ministries across Adelaide and South Australia and to send disciples into the world, for the glory of God.

 Trinity Church Golden Grove is part of the Trinity Network—a growing network of churches that work together to reach Adelaide and South Australia with the good news of Jesus Christ and the call to follow him.

 The Trinity Network has its origin at Trinity Church Adelaide.